 This initiative brings together clinical investigators from Europe, North America, and South America in the spirit of international clinical and laboratory collaboration.

-CONSA is an international network that seeks to demonstrate the benefits of newborn screening and early interventions for children with SCD in sub-Saharan Africa.
+CONSA is a network that seeks to demonstrate the benefits of newborn screening and early interventions for children with SCD in sub-Saharan Africa.

 Health Volunteers Overseas